The virome during immunosuppression

-I am a PhD student studying the role of viral pathogens in common variable immunodeficiency.
+I am a PhD student studying the role of viral pathogens in patients with suppressed immune systems through the use of next generation sequencing and molecular assays.
 My primary supervisor is Professor Jonathan Heeney in the Department of Veterinary Medicine.
 My work is funded by an MRC CASE studentship in collaboration with Novartis.

 Prior to this, I was employed as a research assistant in viral discovery in Professor Heeney's laboratory.
 This project utilised a next generation sequencing and bioinformatic approach to search for novel viral pathogens in tissue samples from human patients with idiopathic disease.

 I graduated with a BSc in Biology from Southampton University in 2009 and completed an MSc in The Control of Infectious Diseases in Animals at the Royal Veterinary College, University of London in 2010.
 I undertook my MSc research project at the Institute for Animal Health, Pirbright where I compared, optimised and validated a PCR-based diagnostic test for Capripoxvirus to be used by the international reference laboratory.

 Subject groups/Research projects